jianliao/create-swc-vite-react-app/README.md

 # create-swc-vite-react-app

 A CLI tool to create React applications with Vite and SWC for fast development and build times.
+Now with MCP support for integration with AI assistants!

 ## Features